-In order to fully understand the code we’ve written, you might want to take a look at the previous tutorial on that subject.
+In order to fully understand the code we’ve written, you might want to take a look at the previous tutorial on that subject and our SQL course.
 Moreover, you can see how to download the database that we will be using in the linked tutorial.

 Possible Changes in the Joins Syntax in SQL

 First, we know that, in the output, we can select different columns from the tables we are referencing.

 What we’ve done in our example is choose the department and employee numbers from the “dept_manager_dup” duplicate table and the department name from the “departments_dup” table.

 So, we may add any combination of columns we’d like in our output.
 The only condition is that each column must be part of one of the joined tables.

 A Different Way to Write Code

 A second note I would like to share with you is that some people prefer typing the code in the FROM block first.
 This is because they want to specify in advance all aliases they will need in the rest of the query.